appbaseio/Docbase/README.md

 Turn .md files into a beautiful documentation hub with versioning and beautifully rendered menus, your files can be hosted on github, locally or on any http:// server.

-Docbase comes with a yeoman generator that turns the installation and configuration process a piece of cake.
+Docbase comes with a yeoman generator that turns the installation and configuration process into a piece of cake.

 ## Installation